theatlantic/django-select2-forms/README.rst

 plugin <http://ivaynberg.github.com/select2/>`_.
 It was created by developers at `The Atlantic <http://www.theatlantic.com/>`_.

-.. contents:: Table of Contents
+.. contents:: Table of Contents:

 Support
 =======